Chocolate Cake Mix Cookies

 Cookies from Devils Food Cake Mix On a Baking Sheet

-Whether you’re baking with kids, short on time, or just looking for a fun twist on a classic chocolate cookie, these spooky-soft treats deliver flavor and fun in every bite.
+The candy eyeballs make them perfect for Halloween, or anytime you want to add a little personality to your dessert table.
+Bake them up with kids, if you are short on time or just looking for a fun twist on a classic chocolate cookie, these spooky-soft treats deliver flavor and fun in every bite.

 Jump to:

-• Super Chocolatey: Devil’s food cake mix has a rich cocoa flavor.
+• Super Chocolatey: Devil's food cake mix delivers rich cocoa flavor.

-• Soft and Chewy: Just 9 minutes in the oven keeps the texture perfect.
+• Soft and Chewy: A short bake keeps the texture soft and perfectly fudgy.

-• Kid-Approved: Those candy eyeballs are always a hit.
+• Kid-Approved: Candy eyeballs are always a hit and little hands can help!

 Ingredients